paul-pias/Face-Recognition/README.md

  ```url
 http://localhost:5000
 ```

 <hr>
+Note: If you want to run the inference on a video, download a video of related persons (Person that you trained the model with) and replace 0 in the line number 43 of <b> face_verify.py </b> with the path of your video file.
+For this code you can run the inference on any video of Friedns tv series.
 <hr>

-Now if you want to train with your custom dataset, you need to follow the following steps.
+#### Now if you want to train with your custom dataset, you need to follow the following steps.

 #### Dataset preparation
 First organize your images within the following manner-

     data/
         raw/
              name1/